Flu shot only 36 percent effective, making bad year worse

 The vaccine provided good protection — 67 percent effective — against another common kind of flu virus, Type A H1N1, which has not been seen much this winter.
 And it was 42 percent effective against Type B flu viruses.

+“The vaccines that we have today are not the ones that we’d like to have in 10 years,” she said.

+Scientists think part of the reason for that has to do with when people are born and what kind of flu viruses they’re first exposed to in life.
+Most seniors were first exposed to H1N1 viruses and their bodies seem to handle them better, but H3N2 viruses — which didn’t spread broadly in the United States until the late 1960s — seem to be harder for their bodies to deal with.

-Hensley and some other researchers say part of the problem is tied to how 85 percent of the nation’s flu vaccine doses are made.
+But some researchers say part of the problem is tied to how 85 percent of the nation’s flu vaccine doses are made.
 Manufacturers grow flu viruses in chicken eggs.
-But the viruses can mutate in the eggs, and what emerges for use in the vaccine is less effective in people.
+But the viruses can mutate in the eggs, and researchers are finding vaccine from the egg-grown viruses is not a good match to the H3N2 flu bugs in people.

+Some research suggests that newer vaccines, using newer production methods, seem to work better against recently circulating H3N2 strains, but not enough people in the effectiveness study got those kinds of shots to compare performance.